-Defense chief: US troops leaving Syria to go to western Iraq
+Pentagon chief says US troops leaving Syria for western Iraq

-ABOARD A U.S. MILITARY AIRCRAFT (AP) — Defense Secretary Mark Esper says that under current plans all U.S. troops leaving Syria will go to western Iraq and the military will continue to conduct operations against the Islamic State group to prevent its resurgence.
+ABOARD A U.S. MILITARY AIRCRAFT (AP) — KABUL, Afghanistan (AP) — U.S. Defense Secretary Mark Esper says that under current plans all U.S. troops leaving Syria will go to western Iraq and the American military will continue to conduct operations against the Islamic State group to prevent its resurgence.

 Defense Secretary Mark Esper said the troops in Syria will be going to western Iraq.
 (Source: CNN)

-Speaking to reporters traveling with him to the Middle East, Esper did not rule out the idea that U.S. forces would conduct counterterrorism missions from Iraq into Syria.
-But he said those details will be worked out over time.
+Esper, who arrived in the Afghan capital on Sunday, did not rule out the idea that U.S. forces would conduct counterterrorism missions from Iraq into Syria.
+But he told reporters traveling with him that those details will be worked out over time.

 His comments were the first to specifically lay out where American troops will go as they leave Syria and what the counter-IS fight could look like.
-Esper said he has spoken to his Iraqi counterpart about the plan to shift the more than 700 troops leaving Syria into western Iraq.
+Esper, who flew overnight to Afghanistan, said he has spoken to his Iraqi counterpart about the plan to shift the more than 700 troops leaving Syria into western Iraq.

 The developments made clear that one of President Donald Trump's rationales for withdrawing troops from Syria was not going to come to pass any time soon.
-"It's time to bring our soldiers back home," he said Wednesday.
+"It's time to bring our soldiers back home," Trump said Wednesday.
 But they are not coming home.

 As Esper left Washington on Saturday, U.S. troops were continuing to pull out of northern Syria after Turkey's invasion into the border region.
-Reports of sporadic clashes continued between Turkish-backed fighters and the U.S.-allied Syria Kurdish forces despite a five-day cease-fire agreement hammered out on Friday between U.S. and Turkish leaders.
+Reports of sporadic clashes continued between Turkish-backed fighters and the U.S.-allied Syria Kurdish forces despite a five-day cease-fire agreement hammered out Thursday between U.S. and Turkish leaders.

+Turkey's defense ministry says one soldier has been killed amid sporadic clashes with Kurdish fighters.

 Trump ordered the bulk of the approximately 1,000 U.S. troops in Syria to withdraw after Turkish President Recep Tayyip Erdogan made it clear in a phone call that his forces were about to invade Syria to push back Kurdish forces that Turkey considers terrorists.

-The pullout largely abandons the Kurdish allies who have fought the Islamic State group alongside U.S. troops for several years.
+The pullout largely abandons America's Kurdish allies who have fought IS alongside U.S. troops for several years.
 Between 200 and 300 U.S. troops will remain at the southern Syrian outpost of Al-Tanf.

 Esper said the troops going into Iraq will have two missions.

-Note: This story has been corrected to reflect that the U.S.-Turkey agreement was reached on Thursday, not Friday.